MehdiRaven/MehdiRaven/README.md

 🐦 **ChippyBird**
 A challenging arcade game for Android featuring multiple visual themes, dedicated music, and different gameplay modes.

-📝 **Pixel Note**
-A modern note-taking application focused on productivity, organization, and a beautiful user experience.

 ---

 ## 🚀 What I Build